procrastinando/translator_bot/README.md

 ### 2. OPTION B: **Create `docker-compose.yml`**

 2.1.
 Create a `docker-compose.yml` file on your server.

-This example configures the bot to offer English, Spanish, German, French, and Japanese.
-Modify the `TRANSLATOR_LANGUAGES` variable to fit your needs.
+* `WHISPER_MODEL_ID` options: `whisper-large-v3` and `whisper-large-v3-turbo`
+* `TRANSLATOR_LANGUAGES`: Include languages according to your needs.
+* `TTS_ID`: Insert the Telegram user IDs that will have privileges to generate audio files in languages other than English and Arabic.

 ```yaml
 services: